 - If cycling two abreast ride “Handlebar to Handlebar”

-- Do not Half Wheel, the ideal distance of your front wheel is approximately 30cm behind the wheel in front
+- Do not Half Wheel or overlap Wheels, the ideal distance of your front wheel is approximately 30cm behind the wheel in front

 - Follow the instructions of the Road Captains

 - Be familiar with the following calls: “Car Up”, “Car Back”, “Car Through”, “Roll-Up”, “Steady”, “Single Up”, “Up”

 - If you wish to leave the group, do so in a safe fashion (e.g. from the rear of the group) and advise others of your intention.

 - Enjoy the benefits of riding safely within a group (Slip streaming, increased visibility to traffic, load sharing, team work, quicker pace, social interaction).

 This document is modified from an original document available at the following link to describe the specific calls used by Over The Hill Cycling Club on Group cycles.

 This document is aimed at those who have recently started cycling with the club, but will be useful for more experienced riders to brush up on their skills.
 It outlines what to expect when riding with other cyclists in a group, or ‘bunch’ as it is known, in a variety of situations and discusses how to stay safe and take most benefit from each other’s slipstream.
 It will not cover the real basics of how to ride a bike on public roads, the rules of the road etc. These are all covered by the ‘Rules of the Road’ in the ROI, accessible online via: